 The Internet has enabled us to shop and price compare with relative ease, and this can be especially important to funeral consumers.
-At US Funerals Online we are often asked ‘what does a cremation cost?’.
+At US Funerals Online, we are often asked, ‘what does a cremation cost?’.
 So, we have put together this guide to cremation costs to help you understand what average cremation costs to expect and how to break down how this cost is made up.

 Comparing the average cost of a cremation nationally

-However, the Cremation Association of North America (CANA), the largest trade organization for cremation practitioners, claims that the national average cost of a direct cremation is $1,650.
+Other sources suggest the national average cost of a direct cremation is $1,650.

 From the research we conducted with the DFS Memorials network of low-cost cremation providers, we discovered that the price for cremation services can differ by as much as over $2,000 for the exact same cremation service.